Mcdostone/system-adblock/README.md

 It's very boring to change every compilation, the proxy of your web browser, just run the following:

     # execute ./adblock and 'curl 01net.com'
-    # DEBUG=1 enables to print more things at the execution
+    # DEBUG=1 enables to print more things during the execution
     make test DEBUG=1

 <p align="center">